 Imagine representing all queries and products as two-dimensional vectors — creating a vector space.
 With semantic vectors, products and queries that are similar in meaning are represented by vectors similar in distance.
 For instance, we can have a clear cluster of queries and products representing concepts of dresses.

 Distances between points represent levels of similarity between corresponding concepts.
-We can thus build a semantic vector space for our data.
+We can thus build a semantic vector space for our structured data.
 With a semantic vector space, the complex and vague problem of searching for relevant products by text queries can be transformed into a well-stated problem of searching for closest vectors in vector space, which is something computers are very good at.

-The Benefits and Value of Semantic Search
+Semantic Search Benefits and Value

 By deploying these more sophisticated approaches and moving beyond basic keyword matching, semantic search promises to address some of the critical problems that keyword-based search suffers from.